RS-DAT/JupyterDaskOnSLURM/user-guide.md

 This section describes the "manual" steps that can be taken in order to deploy Jupyter and Dask on a compute node of the remote cluster.

 Starting point is to compile a batch job script for the target cluster.
-The [`scripts`](./scripts/) folder of this repository contains a number of job scripts that can be used as templates on the various platforms.
-After having selected the relevant one, copy (and optionally edit) its content to the remote cluster, then submit it to the SLURM scheduler:
+The [`scripts/batch-job`](./scripts/batch-job/) folder of this repository contains a number of job scripts that can be used as templates on the various platforms.
+After having selected the relevant file, login to the cluster, copy (and optionally edit) the content of the selected file, and submit the job to the SLURM scheduler:

 ```shell
 sbatch jupyterdask_spider.bsh
 ```

-Copy the `ssh` command printed in the job output file (`slurm-<JOB_ID>.out`).
+As part of the job, a line with the command to set up a SSH tunnel to the remote Jupyter session will be written in the job output file (`slurm-<JOB_ID>.out`).
 It should look like:

 ```shell
 ssh -i /path/to/ssh/private/key -N -L 8888:node:8888 host
 ```

 Paste the command in a new terminal window **on your local machine** after modifying the path to the private key.
-You can now access the Jupyter session from your browser at the following address: http://localhost:8888 .
+Note that the command will hang without printing any output to screen.
+You will now be able to access the Jupyter session from your browser at the following address: http://localhost:8888 .

+Shutting down the Dask and Jupyter sessions from the JupyterLab interface will release resources (see also the section ["Shutting down"](#shutting-down)).
+The SSH tunnel can then be killed (e.g. with `Ctrl+C`).

 ## Access to dCache